-Standardized tests are required for admission according to the following guidelines; all test scores must be submitted directly to Columbia by the testing agency.
+Standardized tests are required for admission according to the guidelines below; all test scores must be submitted directly to Columbia by the testing agency.
 Applicants may choose to take either the SAT and two Subject Tests or the ACT.
-Please see details below.

 SAT and SAT Subject Tests

-The SAT consists of three sections, each graded on an 800-point scale; if you take the test more than once, you will be evaluated on the highest score you receive in any individual section.
-In addition to the SAT, you must submit results from two SAT Subject Tests.
-Although SAT Subject Test scores are not required for students submitting the ACT, those scores are welcome should you choose to take the tests.
+The current SAT consists of three sections, each graded on an 800-point scale; if you take the test more than once, you will be evaluated on the highest score you receive in any individual section.

 1) Applicants to The Fu Foundation School of Engineering and Applied Science who are not providing ACT scores must submit scores on the SAT Subject Tests in Math and in either Biology, Chemistry or Physics.
-Applicants to Columbia College must submit two SAT Subject Tests of their choice.
+Applicants to Columbia College who are not providing ACT scores must submit two SAT Subject Tests of their choice.

 2) If you have a specific area of academic interest, we recommend submitting a subject test in that area of interest if one is available.

-3) The SAT Subject Test in a foreign language is meant to demonstrate your achievement in a language that you have learned in school.
-You should recognize that if you have native fluency in a language, an SAT Subject Test can be put to better use by showcasing a different academic talent.
+3) The SAT Subject Test in a foreign language is designed to demonstrate your achievement in a language that you have learned in school.
+If you have native fluency in a language, we advise taking an SAT Subject Test in a different subject.

 ACT Plus Writing